Honey Badger Silver (CVE:TUF) Stock Price Down 12% – What’s Next?

-Honey Badger Silver Inc. (CVE:TUF – Get Free Report) fell 12% during mid-day trading on Friday .
+Honey Badger Silver Inc. (CVE:TUF – Get Free Report)’s share price fell 12% during trading on Saturday .
 The stock traded as low as C$0.11 and last traded at C$0.11.
 283,133 shares changed hands during trading, an increase of 211% from the average session volume of 91,041 shares.
 The stock had previously closed at C$0.13.

 Honey Badger Silver Company Profile